 - Who is actively playing in the consolidation

 - What it all means for local media companies

-It has become tradition for Dr. Paul Wang, associate professor at the Northwestern Media Center at Northwestern University, to lead participants in an insightful, interactive and entertaining discussion regarding one company’s approach to renovating its business model.
-For 2017, that company will be Axel Springer.
+Dr. Paul Wang, associate professor at the Northwestern Media Center at Northwestern University, will lead participants in an insightful, interactive and entertaining discussion regarding Axel Springer’s approach to renovating its business model.
+Among the questions to be discussed:

 1:00pm The Pioneer News Group’s Microsoft Partnership & Tablet Initiative